 Both Vivitrol and Suboxone come with their own sets of side effects, which patients should be aware of before starting treatment.

-There is also a potential for dependency on Suboxone itself, although this risk is generally lower compared to full opioid agonists and opioid dependence.
+There is also a potential for Suboxone addiction, although this risk is generally lower compared to full opioid agonists and untreated opioid dependence.

 Vivitrol Side Effects For those receiving Vivitrol, common side effects include injection site reactions, headaches, and fatigue.
 There’s also a risk of liver damage, so liver function needs to be monitored regularly.
 One of the most serious risks is the potential for overdose if a patient relapses after stopping Vivitrol, as their tolerance to opioids will be significantly reduced.